sircatalyst/mini-e-shop/README.md

     post /api/v1/cart                 Accessible to only Users

-    put /api/v1/cart/:id              Accessible to only Admin/Users
+    put /api/v1/cart/:id              Accessible to only Users

     get /api/v1/cart                  Accessible to only Admin/Users

     get /api/v1/cart/:id              Accessible to only Admin/Users

-    del /api/v1/cart/:id              Accessible to only Admin/Users
+    del /api/v1/cart/:id              Accessible to only Users

 ### orders